 - (b) Municipalities and counties may establish the following boating-restricted areas by ordinance, including, notwithstanding the prohibition in s.
 327.60(2)(c), within the portion of the Florida Intracoastal Waterway within their jurisdiction: - 1.
 An ordinance establishing an idle speed, no wake boating-restricted area, if the area is: - a.
 Within 500 feet of any boat ramp, hoist, marine railway, or other launching or landing facility available for use by the general boating public on waterways more than 300 feet in width or within 300 feet of any boat ramp, hoist, marine railway, or other launching or landing facility available for use by the general boating public on waterways not exceeding 300 feet in width. - b.
-Within 500 feet of fuel pumps or dispensers at any marine fueling facility that sells motor fuel to the general boating public on waterways more than 300 feet in width or within 300 feet of the fuel pumps or dispensers at any licensed terminal facility that sells motor fuel to the general boating

-126 public on waterways not exceeding 300 feet in width.
+Within 500 feet of fuel pumps or dispensers at any marine fueling facility that sells motor fuel to the general boating public on waterways more than 300 feet in width or within 300 feet of the fuel pumps or dispensers at any licensed terminal facility that sells motor fuel to the general boating public on waterways not exceeding 300 feet in width.

 - c.
 Inside or within 300 feet of any lock structure. - 2.
 An ordinance establishing a slow speed, minimum wake boating-restricted area if the area is: - a.
 Within 300 feet of any bridge fender system. - b.
 Within 300 feet of any bridge span presenting a vertical clearance of less than 25 feet or a horizontal clearance of less than 100 feet. - c.
 On a creek, stream, canal, or similar linear waterway if the waterway is less than 75 feet in width from shoreline to shoreline. - d.
 On a lake or pond of less than 10 acres in total surface area. - e.
 Within the boundaries of a permitted public mooring field and a buffer around the mooring field of up to 100 feet. - 3.
 An ordinance establishing a vessel-exclusion zone if the area is: - a.
-Designated as a public bathing beach or swim area, except that public bathing beach or swim areas may not be established in whole or in part within the marked channel of the Florida Intracoastal Waterway or within 100 feet of any portion of the marked channel. - b.
+Designated as a public bathing beach or swim area.

+except that public bathing beach or swim areas may not be

+established on waters that include any portion of the Florida channel of the Florida Intracoastal Waterway. - b.
 Within 300 feet of a dam, spillway, or flood control structure.